aws-samples/sample-manufacturing-automotive-ai-toolkit/agents_catalog/multi_agent_collaboration/00-vista-agents/README.md

-# In Vehicle Agentic AI Agents
+# In Vehicle Agentic AI Agents - Bedrock Agents

 A Multi-Agent Collaboration system with Supervisor Routing for vehicle service management.